waveshareteam/12.48inch-e-paper/RaspberryPi/readme_EN.txt

 * | Function    :   Help with use
 * | Info        :
 *----------------
-* |	This version:   V1.0
+* |	This version:   V1.2
-* | Date        :   2019-06-25
+* | Date        :   2024-01-20
 * | Info        :   Here is an English version of the documentation for your quick use.
 ******************************************************************************/
 This file is to help you use this routine.
 1. Basic information:
-This routine was developed based on Raspberry Pi 3B, and the routines were verified on Raspberry Pi 3B.
+This routine was developed based on Raspberry Pi 4B, and the routines were verified on Raspberry Pi 4B, Raspberry Pi 5.
 This routine was verified using the 12.48inch e-Paper Module.
 This example uses an analog SPI.